Juvenile Diabetes Cure Alliance: Operations

-Advocating for an increase in type 1 diabetes research

 The JDCA advocates for a significant increase in spending on cure research for type 1 diabetes through annual petitions.
 Its activities have fostered some discussion within the diabetes community.
 The 2023 9th Annual More for a T1D Cure petition to increase cure funding acquired 388,000 signatures.

-The JDCA also provides services for donors who want to legally stipulate how their gifts will be used.

 Criticism

 The JDCA’s approach has been controversial for its focus on outcomes and expediency rather than traditional methods of deciding what projects to fund.

-Critics of the JDCA have stated that the definition of a cure can vary depending on who you ask.
-Others argue that a cure by 2035 is unobtainable and that improved diabetes treatments are a more valid outlet for funding than the JDCA acknowledges.
+Critics of the JDCA have stated that the definition of a cure can vary.
+Others argue that a cure by 2035 is unattainable and that improved diabetes treatments are a more valid outlet for funding than the JDCA acknowledges.